 FMove application Evaluation

-The accuracy of movement pattern detection is largely dependent on the environment and the mediapipe, which calculates the joint locations in the backend.
-The mediapipe has already been assessed to be efficient, reliable, and valid for use in tele-rehabilitation by Latreche et. al [16] against Goniometer and Angle ruler.
+The accuracy of movement pattern detection is largely dependent on the environment and Mediapipe, which calculates the joint locations in the backend.
+The Mediapipe has already been assessed to be efficient, reliable, and valid for use in tele-rehabilitation by Latreche et. al [16] against Goniometer and Angle ruler.
 Furthermore, the underlying BlazePose model outperformed the comparative approaches, with a minimal lag of 20ms on Pixel 3 and 25ms on Macbook Pro.
 [18].
 We evaluated our application using a Pixel 5 phone Android emulator with a screen resolution of 1080 × 2340 as the target environment.
 We tested our application in indoor and outdoor lighting environments up to a realistic distance of 6 ft from the camera to work seamlessly.

 Discussions and Future Work